HTML

 <head>

-The <head> element contains machine-readable information (metadata) about the document, such as the title, <script> and <style> elements, and <meta> elements.
+The <head> HTML element contains machine-readable information (metadata) about the document, like its title, scripts, and style sheets.

 Text and structure